 Is population growing or shrinking?

 It grew by 27,900 between 2024 and 2025.
+That’s more than the population of the city of Allen Park.
 Changes in population reflect birth and death rates, immigration patterns, regional shifts, and even the overall health of the economy.
 Michigan’s 0.28% annual increase was primarily driven by immigration to the state.
 In the decade between 2015 and 2025, Michigan’s population grew by 1.4%.

 +27.9K